 This did not work.
 Obviously, it did not work out; it did not happen.
 Russian entrepreneurs and authorities have acted in a collected and professional manner, and Russians have shown solidarity and responsibility.

-The dire forecasts for the prospects of the Russian economy, which were made in early spring, have not materialised.
-It is clear why this propaganda campaign was fuelled and all the predictions of the dollar at 200 rubles and the collapse of our economy were made.
+The dire forecasts for the prospects of the Russian economy, which were made in early spring, have not materialized.
+It is clear why this propaganda campaign was fueled and all the predictions of the dollar at 200 rubles and the collapse of our economy were made.
 This was and remains an instrument in an information struggle and a factor of psychological influence on Russian society and domestic business circles.

 Incidentally, some of our analysts gave in to this external pressure and based their forecasts on the inevitable collapse of the Russian economy and a critical weakening of the national currency – the ruble.

 Real life has belied these predictions.
 However, I would like to emphasise that to continue being successful, we must be explicitly honest and realistic in assessing the situation, be independent in reaching conclusions, and of course, have a can-do spirit, which is very important.
 We are strong people and can deal with any challenge.
 Like our predecessors, we can resolve any task.
 The entire thousand-year history of our country bears this out.

 Within just three months of the massive package of sanctions, we have suppressed inflation rate spikes.
 As you know, after peaking at 17.8 percent, inflation now stands at 16.7 percent and continues dropping.
 This economic dynamic is being stabilised, and state finances are now sustainable.
 I will compare this to other regions further on.
 Yes, even this figure is too much for us – 16.7 percent is high inflation.
 We must and will work on this and, I am sure, we will achieve a positive result.